Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one project likely affecting the region: Warrandyte Bridge Upgrade, Maroondah Planning Scheme, Eltham and Diamond Creek Major Activity Centres Structure Plans, Queen Elizabeth II Hospital (Maroondah Hospital Redevelopment).
-The following details those most relevant.
+The performance of an area can significantly be influenced by changes to local infrastructure projects and planning initiatives.
+A single project has been identified by AreaSearch as potentially impacting the area.
+Key projects include Warrandyte Bridge Upgrade, Maroondah Planning Scheme, Eltham and Diamond Creek Major Activity Centres Structure Plans, and Queen Elizabeth II Hospital (Maroondah Hospital Redevelopment).
+The following list details those likely to be most relevant:.

 Professional plan users can use the search below to filter and access additional projects.